KartikKannapur/kartikkannapur.github.io/learn.md

 - How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera ::: Week 2 - Visualization

-- The Elements of Statistical Learning Book by Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie - Page 79 of 764 - 3.3.3 Forward-Stagewise Regression
+- The Elements of Statistical Learning Book by Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie - Page 92 of 764 - 3.4.4 Least Angle Regression

 -